Whey Protein Hydrolysate

 What is the recommended dosage of Whey Protein Hydrolysate?

-Reported potential side effects may include: Bitter taste reported by many users due to small peptides and free amino acids.
+For most healthy adults, Whey Protein Hydrolysate is well tolerated at studied doses.
+Reported effects can include: Bitter taste reported by many users due to small peptides and free amino acids.
 Gastrointestinal symptoms such as gas, bloating, or loose stools in sensitive users.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+Whey Protein Hydrolysate is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: May influence absorption of levodopa when taken with high-protein servings.
+Possible interactions include: May influence absorption of levodopa when taken with high-protein servings.
 Strong insulinotropic effect warrants caution with insulin or sulfonylurea medications.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(3 citations)